holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 Walter sees that she's used the forbidden word and creates a warrant.

 3. ![](https://i.imgur.com/aXd7W7z.png)
-Walter shares the warrant with his neighbors, who confirm that the data is indeed invalid and share the warrant with their neighbors.
+Walter shares the warrant with Rosie and Zoe, who confirm that the data is indeed invalid and share the warrant with their neighbors.

 4. ![](https://i.imgur.com/JMU5sdz.png)
 As word gets around, all the nodes in the DHT add Alice to their block list.
 Eventually she's ejected from the entire network.
 </div>

 Using a hash as an address has a nice side benefit: entry addresses are random.
-Combined with random generation of node addresses, this means that a corrupt node would have to work very hard to craft an invalid entry with just the right address that would cause it to land in a neighborhood entirely controlled by colluding validators.
+Combined with random generation of node addresses, this means that a corrupt node would have to work very hard to craft an invalid entry with just the right address to cause it to land in a validator neighborhood entirely controlled by their corrupt friends.

 The important thing is that the DHT _remembers what you've said in the past_, so it's very hard to go back on your word.
 It also speeds things up because you don't have to validate data that someone else has already validated.
 This is handy when, for instance, your DHT stores billions of financial interactions among millions of nodes---when your customer is standing at the checkout till, you don't want to have to walk back through their entire history of transactions with other parties, and _their_ transactions with yet more parties, just to make sure their account balance can handle a coffee purchase.